Occupy Oakland: Occupied Oakland Tribune

-The Occupied Oakland Tribune was founded on November 2, 2011 by Scott Johnson in anticipation of the General Strike happening later that day.
+The Occupied Oakland Tribune was founded on November 2, 2011, by Scott Johnson in anticipation of the General Strike happening later that day.
 It was inspired by the Occupied Wall Street Journal and similarly featured color, four-page news, distributed for free, about the Occupy Oakland movement.
 After two issues, on January 6, 2012, the Bay Area News Group (BANG, which owns the Oakland Tribune) sent a cease and desist letter to the Occupied Oakland Tribune, alleging their name, web-domain and altered Tribune tower logo infringed the company's trademark.
 BANG's lawyer stated that Johnson must stop publication and hand over his access to OccupiedOakTrib.org domain immediately or face a lawsuit.

 Local government reaction

 The reaction of local politicians and city officials was mostly positive at first.
-In fact, Oakland councilmember Desley Brooks was among the protestors sleeping in tents on the inaugural night of the encampment.
+In fact, Oakland councilmember Desley Brooks was among the protesters sleeping in tents on the inaugural night of the encampment.
 Councilwoman Jane Brunner expressed support for the movement by stating, "It's about time people are speaking up."
 Mayor Jean Quan visited the protest site the next day on October 11, 2011, and according to KCBS, condoned the occupation but asked that campers not urinate on plaza's large oak tree because it has shallow roots.
 City administrator spokeswoman Karen Boyd said that the city's plan was to let the protesters stay "As long as they are peaceful and respectful of the rights of all the users of the plaza.".
 Bay Area U.S. Congress members Barbara Lee and Pete Stark also released statements of support.

 The Alameda County Health Department inspected the camp on October 19.
 The next day, October 20, the City of Oakland published and distributed an official notice of violation citing the camp for fire, safety, and sanitation hazards.
 The city issued violation notices threatening arrest for the next few days.
 The 300 to 400 demonstrators "appeared determined not to leave" and countered that "complaints about rats, drug crimes and violence in the area of 14th Street and Broadway went unchecked before they arrived."

 In response to the mayor's support for the November 2 general strike, the Oakland Police Officer's Association issued an open letter to the citizens of Oakland expressing "confusion" about Mayor Quan's decision making.
 The open letter took issue with Mayor Quan's decision to allow public employees to participate in the upcoming general strike: